adnan-kutay-yuksel/adnan-kutay-yuksel/README.md

 # Hello! 👋

 I'm **Adnan Kutay Yuksel**, a cybersecurity enthusiastic specialist working on exciting challenges and content creation on TryHackMe.
-I enjoy learning and sharing my knowledge in cybersecurity, Python, and AI.
+I enjoy learning and sharing my knowledge in Cybersecurity, AI and Python.

 ---